Twelve Tables: Laws of the Twelve Tables

 The laws the Twelve Tables were a way to publicly display rights that each citizen had in the public and private sphere.
 These Twelve Tables displayed what was previously understood in Roman society as the unwritten laws.
-The public display of the copper tablets allowed for a more balanced society between the Roman patricians who were educated and understood the laws of legal transactions, and the Roman plebeians who had little education or experience in understanding law.
+The public display of the tablets allowed for a more balanced society between the Roman patricians who were educated and understood the laws of legal transactions, and the Roman plebeians who had little education or experience in understanding law.
 By revealing the unwritten rules of society to the public, the Twelve Tables provided a means of safeguard for Plebeians allowing them the opportunity to avoid financial exploitation and added balance to the Roman economy.

 Some of the provisions are procedural to ensure fairness among all Romans in the courts, while other established legal terms dictating the legality of capital crimes, intentional homicide, treason, perjury, judicial corruption, and writing slanderous poems.
 The Romans valued keeping peace in the city and the Twelve Tables were a mechanism of establishing and continuing peace and equality.